MaeFlaherty/Obsidian-Vault/The Atom.md

 ### Electron Particle-Wave Duality
 Like [[Energy#The wave-particle duality|Light]], Electrons can behave both as a Wave and as a Particle.
 The Positions of These Electrons can be probabilistically predicted, but not know, using the orbitals.

+### Electron Configurations
+The Ground State(lowest energy state) of a hydrogen atom is
+$$1s^1$$
+this represents the orbital and the number of electrons in the orbital

 ## Isotopes and Ions